fmauger1/QMol-grid/README.md

 ### Plotting the result
 Next we recover calculated observables out of the TDDFT object.
 Each set of observable is stored in a separate structure property in the TDDFT object, which containts (i) the exact time vector at which the quantity has been saved and (ii) the observable itself.
 In our case, the structure of interest is `TDDFT.outDensity` with the up- and down-spin densities respectively stored in the fields `totalUp` and `totalDown`.
 The densities are matrices with columns corresponding to the successive saved times.
-To plot the spin density, defined as the difference between the up- and down-spin one-body densities, we can use
+To plot the spin density, defined as the difference between the up- and down-spin one-body densities, we use
 ```Matlab
 figure
     imagesc(TDDFT.outDensity.time,DFT.xspan,TDDFT.outDensity.totalUp-TDDFT.outDensity.totalDown)